Welcome to Auburn School District!

 The 951 classified staff members provide tremendous support for the instructional programs as well as student transportation, school safety, child nutrition, technology and maintenance.

-Auburn School District has three comprehensive high schools (grades 9-12), one alternative high school (grades 9-12), four middle schools (grades 6-8), and 14 elementary schools (grades K-5).
+Auburn School District has three comprehensive high schools (grades 9-12), one alternative high school (grades 9-12), four middle schools (grades 6-8), and 15 elementary schools (grades K-5).
 We house early learning programs at several elementary schools and offer life skills for students ages 18-21 in a Transition Assistance Program.
-Our 15th elementary school will open in 2020.
+We are opening a fully online school, Auburn Online for grades 1-12 in the fall of 2021.